abhikkonar05/SmartInvest-AI-Investment-Research-Agent/DECISIONS.md

 With a full additional week, I would improve accessibility testing, add more detailed responsive states, refine loading/error states, and further polish the landing-page storytelling and micro-interactions.

-3. Where I used AI tools and what I verified
+3. Where did you use AI tools, and what did you personally verify or change afterward?

 I used AI tools as development assistance for brainstorming, code structure, UI ideas, debugging, and improving parts of the implementation.
 AI was not treated as a replacement for understanding the application.